abhimanyus1997/pdf2ppt/README.md

-Got it!
-Here’s a polished README tailored for your **pdf2ppt by abhimanyus1997** Streamlit app:

----

 # 📄 PDF to PPTX Converter by abhimanyus1997

 A Streamlit app to convert PDF documents into PowerPoint presentations with optional OCR text overlay.